Medical UX & Behavioral Design

 What happens if the healthier choices imply engaging the user in a complex, laboursome or tedious behavior?
 When ability is low we need to work to align the user motivation with the products objective, provide immediate feedback, triggers and reminders of the original commitment.
 One example is helping young adults with chronic conditions to adhere to their medications after they left their parents’ house.

 Behavioral Insights, we suggested to construct a waiting game (like farmville) that can be used as an excuse to prompt the medication reminders, show immediate feedback of the medication adherence in a graphical way, as a person that is tending to their medication will be more successful in game, this means more items and upgrades to feel good about their progress (both in game and in real life).So we designed a story driven game filled with cliffhangers that nudge the user to come back, the next day, for more.

 Health & Research project Aid

 We worked with a team of researchers to design a GAME that liver transplantees could use to learn to keep up with their meds schedule.

 Product Design and Development

 Helping physicians to fight the Opioids epidemic with science-backed action protocols.

 Research Project Aid

-We helped the IADB and four other government organizations (ASSE, IM, AGESIC, Cancer committee) to develop a process for a research of adoption of a new HPV test.
+We helped the IADB and four other government agencies (ASSE, IM, AGESIC, Cancer Committee) to develop a process to carry out research for the adoption of a new HPV test.

 Ingenious designed a whole new way to create easy to construct, personalized messages, segmented so as to reach the desired users based on a series of characteristics and preferences